 Payment and Delivery Terms

-You should also use a contract for a freelance writer to nail down the terms of your agreement.
+You should also use a freelance writer contract to nail down the terms of your agreement.
 Writers are artists of a sort.
 They tend to view deadlines as mere suggestions.
 A contract can define the deadlines a writer must meet as well as any penalties associated with not meeting the deadlines.
 This language keeps you from ending up in a situation where your content project drags on and on and on.

 You should use a contract in any business transaction, and your relationship with freelance writers is no different.
 Contact me today to learn more about obtaining a freelance writer contract.